climaxjs/climax/README.md

 ```

 > ### :zap: Info
-> The name, description and version specified whithin your package.json are the ones used by default by Climax once you
+> The name, description and version specified within your package.json are the ones used by default by Climax once you
 > pass its source to `program#info()`.
 The `bin` key is also used to show help, warning and error messages.

 Then let's write our first piece of code: